Just a Day: Music video

 The video shows various fans miming to the song in their bedrooms.
 It started off as a competition on the band's website, in which fans had to send in an unedited video of themselves and the director chose the best ones.
 After being notified that they were successful, they were then advised to refrain from posting on any public internet forum until the release of the video.

 Despite the mixed reception the video has within the fanbase, it gained cult classic status.
 It also became an inspiration to Jetplane Landing and Canadian rock band the Barenaked Ladies, for their videos to "Brave Gravity" and "Wind it Up" respectively.

 Fans critical of the video often mention that the fans' voices singing over the track makes the video hard to enjoy.
 The idea of this was inspired by the idea of the song playing on a small 2-speaker tape player with the fan in question singing along to it.

 2020 version

-On 8 April 2020, the band posted a fifteen second video on YouTube inviting fans to submit their own video in the same way almost nineteen years prior, to offer support to those affected by the COVID-19 pandemic.
-This was however due to technological advances compared to 2001, submitted via upload to a weblink posted by the band as opposed to mailing a videotape.
+On 8 April 2020, the band posted a fifteen-second video on YouTube inviting fans to submit their own video, to offer support to those affected by the COVID-19 pandemic.

-As a result a remake version of the music video was created and uploaded twenty-two days later.
-The video featured updated appearances of two participants from the original 2001 music video, fans who had not appeared in the original video and submissions from key workers such as NHS staff.
+As a result, a remake version of the music video was created and uploaded 22 days later.
+The video featured updated appearances of a small number of participants from the original 2001 music video, fans who had not appeared in the original video and submissions from key workers such as NHS staff.

-This has been dubbed the "Lockdown Version" due to the circumstances concerning the reasons for the remake.